wmt/NewsXray/README.md

 The app works by using the Face++ face recognition API to match pictures to names and these names are used to retrieve data from a Firebase Cloudstore.
 This data is returned back to the user.

+# Privacy Policy
+No personal or usage data will be collected from users.
+The only exception to this is when users decide to submit new information to users about certain pundits and politicians recognized by the app.

 # Adding People to the App
 1) Use Ryan's Java program (JAR file link here: https://drive.google.com/open?id=1QW93s893JZhLwl6oJZP6O88DggFvLUuX) to:
     - Add new person's photo to Face++ using a URL (URL must end in JPG or PNG, cannot be larger than 2MB, and must be between 48x48 to 4096x4096 pixels)